networkop/networkop.github.io/content/post/2021-02-diy-sdwan.md

 All other domains will be proxied and sent out the default (wireguard) interface, so the above file only defines the exceptions.
 One obvious problem is that streaming services will most likely use a combination of domains, not just their well-known second-level domains.
 The domain [discovery process](https://github.com/networkop/envoy-split-proxy#discovering-domain-names) may be a bit tedious but only needs to be done once for a single streaming service.
 Some of the domains that I use are already [documented](https://github.com/networkop/envoy-split-proxy/blob/main/split.yaml) in the source code repository.

 Similar to the VPN client, all software can be deployed directly on ARM64 box as binaries, or as docker containers.
-Regardless of the deployment method the two prerequisites are the user intent YAML file and the Envoy bootstrap configuration that makes it connect to the XDS controller.
+Regardless of the deployment method, the two prerequisites are the user intent YAML file and the Envoy bootstrap configuration that makes it connect to the XDS controller.

 ```